 - Pregnancy may lead to hypertension and increase strain during bowel movements, so hemorrhoids are often associated with pregnancy

 - Cigarette smoking during bowel movements, may worsen hemorrhoids and may lead to severe internal bleeding of veins inside rectum area

 - Bleeding per rectum

 - Secondary anaemia

-Main classification of Piles or Hemorrhoids
+Main classification of Hemorrhoids

 They can be classified into internal and external hemorrhoids.
 There is a dentate line in the anal canal, which separates two types of anal skin.
 While the skin above the dentate line is not sensitive to pain, the skin below this line is quite sensitive to pain.

 Internal hemorrhoids occur above the dentate line and are, therefore, usually painless.
 They can cause bleeding or they may push out of (prolapsed) the anal opening when they become quite large.